From sleepless nights to never-ending emails, here are the signs you need a new job.

 When you're stressed out at work, it's only logical that it would affect your sleep.
 A massive 74.5 per cent of Brits say that workplace stress is the thing keeping them awake at night, according to a survey by HRnews.
 That feeling of not being able to 'switch off' is more dangerous than you might think.
 Everyone needs a balance between work and life, and not being able to find it could affect more than just your 40 winks.

-6. The strain of the role hinders your health
+6. The strain of the role hinders your mental health

 7. The daily commute is your only social life